tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-handling/observation-collection-manipulation/extracting-information.rst

        parser = observation_parser(one_way_range_type, use_opposite_condition=True)

 .. tip::
    Having a clear overview of which observable type, link ends, etc. are present in the observation collection one is working with can be difficult, especially if the collection was created by :ref:`loading real observations <loading_real_data>` from e.g., ODF or IFMS files.
 This can make the use of a parser more difficult.
-The :meth:`~tudatpy.estimation.observations.ObservationCollection.print_observation_sets_start_and_size` method can be very useful in that respect, as it prints a summary of all observation sets in the collection (see :ref:`Inspecting Observation Collections <observationSimulation>`).
+The :meth:`~tudatpy.estimation.observations.ObservationCollection.print_observation_sets_start_and_size` method can be very useful in that respect, as it prints a summary of all observation sets in the collection (see :ref:`Inspecting Observation Collections <observation_handling>`).

 Retrieving Observation Data
 ============================